prancer-io/prancer-hello-world/README.md

 *congratulations!* You have completed the prancer Hello-World!

-You can find out more information about prancer cloud validation framework at [Prancer docs](https://docs.prancer.io) .
+You can find out more information about prancer platform at [Prancer docs](https://docs.prancer.io) .